10 Facts & Stats About Learning Retention You’ll Want to Remember

 How you present your courses matters—findings reveal that adding color to your materials can increase readership rates and help retain information.
 If you want your learners to engage with content and retain more information, make your courses stand out!

-Active learning in the workplace is one of the most effective ways to improve competence through learning retention, according to a 2022 study.
+Hands-on learning in the workplace is one of the most effective ways to improve competence through learning retention, according to a study on active learning.
 Training delivered through hands-on activities, gamification, and group discussion can result in greater knowledge retention, as active learners retained 93.5% of previously learned information compared to only 79% for passive learners after one month.

 MORE ON COLLABORATIVE LEARNING | ‘5 Great Ways to Encourage Social Learning In the Workplace